aktasbatuhan/docs/tokenomics_report_for_stakeholders.md

 Our simulations tested each model across numerous parameter combinations and four distinct market scenarios.

 *   **Overall Price Performance & Potential:**
-    *   **Model Beta (Proposal)** demonstrated the capacity for higher peak prices, especially in favorable (Bull) market conditions, but also exhibited a wider range of outcomes, including more significant downside risk in adverse scenarios.
+    *   **Model Beta** demonstrated the capacity for higher peak prices, especially in favorable (Bull) market conditions, but also exhibited a wider range of outcomes, including more significant downside risk in adverse scenarios.
-    *   **Model Alpha (Original)** generally produced more moderate and consistent price levels, showing less extreme highs and lows.
+    *   **Model Alpha** generally produced more moderate and consistent price levels, showing less extreme highs and lows.
-    *   **Model Gamma (BME)** showed the most considerable price fluctuations, directly reflecting its sensitivity to simulated market trends.
+    *   **Model Gamma** showed the most considerable price fluctuations, directly reflecting its sensitivity to simulated market trends.

 *   **Stability and Robustness:**
-    *   **Model Alpha (Original)** consistently showed the highest stability, with the tightest distribution of final prices across varied scenarios.
+    *   **Model Alpha** consistently showed the highest stability, with the tightest distribution of final prices across varied scenarios.
 This indicates greater resilience to shocks and parameter variations.
-    *   **Model Beta (Proposal)**, while offering higher upside, was more sensitive to initial conditions and market sentiment, leading to greater variability in outcomes.
+    *   **Model Beta**, while offering higher upside, was more sensitive to initial conditions and market sentiment, leading to greater variability in outcomes.
-    *   **Model Gamma (BME)** was, by design, the most variable in its price outcomes.
+    *   **Model Gamma** was, by design, the most variable in its price outcomes.

 *   **Performance Across Market Scenarios:**
     *   In **Bull Market** simulations, Model Beta (Proposal) and Model Gamma (BME) generally captured more upside potential.